Quick Links

 Regardless of whether your child engages with the Little Wandle or Accelerated Reader program, we always encourage a love of reading in Class Two and so would love for your child to explore books and find their joys and interests as a reader beyond their school reading book.
 Please read as widely as you wish for pleasure at home.
 This will also boost their spellings, fluency, comprehension, confidence in writing and their wonderful imaginations!

-This term, we are starting Reading Comprehension lessons, focusing on using retrieval skills to answer questions about texts that we have read.
+In Reading Comprehension lessons we are focusing on using retrieval skills to answer questions about texts that we have read.

 Writing

-This term, we will be focusing on writing fictional stories.
+This term, we will be focusing on writing a fantasy story.
 Our key skills are:

-- Use punctuation correctly: exclamation marks, question marks, full stops
+• Use punctuation correctly: exclamation marks, question marks, full stops and apostrophes for the possessive (singular) and contracted forms.

-This term, we are exploring the book ‘The Lion Inside’ by Rachel Bright and Jim Field.
+This term, we are exploring the book ‘Toys in Space' by Mini Grey.
 Here is a link to the book if you would like to read it.
-Please do not share this with the children as we will be doing lots of predictions: https://www.youtube.com/watch?v=H019G18irW0
+Please do not share this with the children as we will be doing lots of predictions: https://www.youtube.com/watch?v=1a5Pqqs3FOM

 Enrichment across the curriculum